7 jogging tours in and around Lübeck

 The most beautiful running routes in Lübeck

-A few years ago I discovered jogging for myself.
-I get my head free, don’t need much more than halfway decent shoes and can start spontaneously and practically anywhere – whether at home or traveling, alone or in company.
+I discovered jogging a few years ago.
+It clears my head, I don't need much more than decent shoes, and I can start spontaneously and practically anywhere – whether at home or traveling, alone or with others.

-My name is Stefan and I am new on board the LTM.
-Not too long ago I moved from Berlin to Lübeck.
-It wasn’t to be long before I realized the jogging potential of my new adopted home.
-Our city is relatively flat, very green and full of varied landscapes and panoramas.
-As a rule, the climate remains kind to us even in the height of summer – quite unlike our capital, which turns into an oven every summer.
-Besides, it’s never far to the water here in Lübeck.
-Many of our jogging routes lead along rivers, lakes or the Baltic Sea coast.
-In between you can cool off in many places and why not combine running with some swimming laps?
-There are only a few other places like this.
+My name is Stefan, and I'm new to the LTM team.
+I recently moved from Berlin to Lübeck.
+It didn't take long for me to discover the jogging potential of my new adopted home.
+Our city is relatively flat, very green, and full of diverse landscapes and panoramas.
+The climate is generally pleasant even in the height of summer – quite unlike our capital, which turns into an oven every summer.
+Plus, here in Lübeck, you're never far from water.
+Many of our jogging routes run along rivers, lakes, or the Baltic coast.
+You can cool off in many places along the way, and why not combine your run with a few laps in the water?
+That's something you'll only find in a few other places.

-For this post, we’ve summarized our team’s favorite running routes for you.
+For this post, we've compiled our team's most popular running routes.
 Ready, steady, go!

 7 towers – 7 tips